nathan-hh/SwiftyMediaGallery/README.md

 ## Description

-Showing images and videos in an application is a requirement these days in many apps, after struggling to find a good library who do it the same as the native iOS gallery I’ve decided to come up with a solution myself and help others. with 'SwiftyMediaGallery' it is very easy to implement.
-The library comes with flexible public API-based POP (Protocol Oriented Programming) and a bunch of built-in features:
+'SwiftyMediaGallery' is a powerful library specifically designed to streamline the process of displaying online images and videos within your applications.
+This library is engineered to handle the complexities of managing online media.
+In the modern era, the inclusion of multimedia elements in applications is almost a necessity, and SwiftyMediaGallery aims to make this process as seamless as possible.

+I developed this library after noticing a lack of satisfactory libraries that could mimic the functionality of the native iOS gallery.
+SwiftyMediaGallery not only fills this gap but also offers an easy-to-implement solution for developers.
+Unlike the native iOS gallery, which is primarily used for displaying locally stored media, SwiftyMediaGallery stands out by providing functionality for both local and online media.
+It offers developers a streamlined process for fetching and displaying media content from online sources, alongside the ability to handle locally stored media.

+The library is built with Protocol Oriented Programming (POP) principles, providing a flexible, public API.
+It comes loaded with several built-in features, such as automatic reprioritization of image downloads to reduce user wait time, and offloading image rendering and decoding to a global thread, which contrasts with the main thread used by default iOS.

+features:

 - [x] Asynchronous image downloading
 - [x] Automatic reprioritizing images downloading - last requests will be higher so a user will wait less